Gaussian processes and Bayesian moment estimation: Posterior distribution

 where $V_n(\theta) := \frac{1}{n}\sum_{i=1}^nh(\theta,x_i)h(\theta,x_i)^T$. \end{tr} Remarks that in the theorem the limit $c\rightarrow \infty$ is taken after $f$ has been marginalized out.
 The result in the theorem deserves some comments.
-First, it shows that, as the (conditional) prior on $f$ becomes more and more diffuse, our marginal likelihood becomes the quasi-likelihood function (also called LIL) that has been used often in the literature, for instance by \citet{ChernozhukovHong2003} and \citet{Kim2002}.
-Therefore, the LIL naturally arises from a nonparametric Bayesian procedure, which places a $\mathcal{GP}$ prior on the set of functions in $\mathcal{E}$ that satisfy the EE, as the nonparametric prior becomes noninformative.\\ Second, Theorem \ref{tr_equivalence_LIL} shows that, as the prior on $f$ becomes noninformative, the MAP objective function is the same (up to constants and up to the prior) as the GEL objective function with quadratic criterion, see the proof of Theorem 2.1 in \citet{NeweySmith2004}.
-Moreover, as it can be deduced from \citet[Theorem 2.1]{NeweySmith2004}, the MAP objective function becomes a monotonic transformation of the continuous updating GMM objective function.
+First, it shows that, as the (conditional) prior on $f$ becomes more and more diffuse, our marginal likelihood function becomes the quasi-likelihood function for GMM settings (which is the finite sample analog of the LIL) that has been considered in the literature, \textit{e.g.} by \citet{ChernozhukovHong2003} and \citet{Kim2002}.
+Therefore, the LIL naturally arises from a nonparametric Bayesian procedure which places a $\mathcal{GP}$ prior on the set of functions in $\mathcal{E}$ that satisfy the MRs, as the nonparametric prior becomes noninformative.\\ Second, Theorem \ref{tr_equivalence_LIL} shows that, as the prior on $f$ becomes noninformative, the MAP objective function is the same (up to constants and up to the prior) as the continuous-updating GMM objective function of \cite{HansenHeatonYaron1996}.
+In addition, because by Theorem 2.1 in \citet{NeweySmith2004} the continuous-updating GMM estimator equals the GEL estimator with quadratic criterion, hence our MAP estimator also equals the latter.

-\subsubsection{Properties of the MAP estimator of $\theta$}
+\subsection{Properties of the MAP estimator of $\theta$}